top of page

 Once Again, How to Leverage This:

 - Reflect on your social interactions.
 What went well?
 What could you improve?
 Use each experience as a learning opportunity.
+Sometimes I would have interactions that went bad and the only thing I learned was that it even though it went bad, it wasn't a big deal.
+I didn't die, or get maimed.

 - Seek out leadership roles in student organizations or group projects to practice managing teams and resolving conflicts.